North Korea calls for unity with South as hockey players begin Olympics training

 The proposal to delay the exercise was based on the “spirit of the Olympic Games”, Foreign Minister Kang said, declining to elaborate on whether the South would resume the drills after the event.

-Additional reporting by Yuna Park, Hyonhee Shin and Haejin Choi in SEOUL, and Soyoung Kim in DAVOS, Switzerland; Writing by Josh Smith; Editing by Lincoln Feast
+Additional reporting by Yuna Park, Hyonhee Shin and Haejin Choi in SEOUL, and Soyoung Kim in DAVOS, Switzerland; Writing by Josh Smith; Editing by Lincoln Feast and Neil Fullick